Skip to main content

 Open your IDE

-Click Open in [Your IDE] from the Actions pane to access all worktree files, or use Open in Editor from the banner for individual files.
+Click the triple dot icon at the top right and select Open in [Your IDE] to access all worktree files, or use Open in Editor from the banner for individual files.

 2